smousavi05/EQTransformer/docs/source/tutorial.rst

 Phase Association
 ---------------------

-After detection, the following performs a simple and fast association and writes down the results in HypoInverse format (``Y2000.phs``) which can directly be used to locate the detected earthquakes.
-This also outputs ``traceNmae_dic.json``, a dictionary where the trace names for source waveforms of all the detections associated with an event are listed.
+After detection, the following performs a simple and fast association and writes down the results in HypoInverse format (``Y2000.phs``) and ObsPy QuakeML format (``associations.xml``) which can directly be used to locate the detected earthquakes using conventional location algorithms like HypoInverse or NonLinLoc.
+This also outputs ``traceName_dic.json``, a dictionary where the trace names for source waveforms of all the detections associated with an event are listed.
 This can be used later to access the original waveform traces for calculating the cross-correlations during the relocation process or magnitude estimation.

 .. code:: python